-There are two ways to screen print with a squeegee, which are either to push or pull the squeegee.
+There are two ways to screen print with a squeegee, either push or pull the squeegee.
 Pulling the squeegee toward you is the traditional method, but pushing the squeegee is easier.

 Pulling the squeegee toward you is very hard and taxing on your wrist and fingers can become numb and fatigued.
 Carpal tunnel is also associated with pulling the squeegee for screen printers who have been pulling the squeegee for years.
 Pushing the squeegee uses your upper body strength and shoulders.
 This is a much easier and less fatiguing way to screen print.
 You can get a higher number of shirts printed per hour using this method.

-Whichever method you choose to use, whether it be pushing or pulling, just print the shirt with one or two strokes.
-And always print in the same direction.
-Never do a push print stroke then do pull print stroke.
-By doing both a push and pull print stroke you run the risk of a blurry and smeared print.
+Whichever method you choose to use, whether it be pushing or pulling, just print the shirt with one or two strokes and always print in the same direction.
+Never do a push stroke then do a pull stroke.
+By doing both a push and pull stroke you run the risk of a blurry and smeared print.

 Flooding the screen is not the same as printing.
 If you flood the screen you are only loading ink in the screen mesh.
 Which means it is not all the way through; it should not be peeking out the bottom of the mesh.
 You are not pushing the ink all the way through the screen when flooding.